casper-network/docs/source/docs/casper/design/casper-design.md

 -   a 32-byte identifier representing the [hash](./serialization-standard.md#serialization-standard-hash-key) where a contract is already stored in the global state
 -   a name corresponding to a named key in the account, where a contract is stored under the key

-Each of payment and session code are independently specified, so different methods of specifying them may be used (e.g. payment could be specified by a hash key, while session is explicitly provided as a Wasm module).
+Payment and session code can be independently specified, so different methods of specifying them may be used (e.g. payment could be specified by a hash key, while the session is explicitly provided as a Wasm module).

 ### The Casper Network Runtime {#execution-semantics-runtime}

-A Wasm module is not natively able to create any effects outside of reading / writing from its own linear memory.
-To enable other effects (e.g. reading / writing to the Casper global state), Wasm modules must import functions from the host environment they are running in.
+A Wasm module is not natively able to create any effects outside of reading or writing from its own linear memory.
+Wasm modules must import functions from the host environment they are running in to enable other desired effects, such as reading or writing to global state.

 ![Casper Network Runtime](/image/design/casper-runtime.png)